Hiring General Contractor: Checklist and Tips

-Here are the top 7 suggestions to take into account when shopping for a contractor:
+Here are the top 7 suggestions to take into account when hiring general contractor:

 Get written quotes from at least three contractors.
 When you receive multiple bids, make sure you compare like with like.
 Examine the building materials, construction techniques, schedules, and other elements that may vary by contractor.
 Click here for a free quote.